emetsger/pass-data-model/README.md

 The Ember application is available in a [separate repository](https://github.com/DataConservancy/pass-ember).

 ## Model Objects
 The data model consists of the following components.
-Each is documented in full on its own page, you can see a all of these pages in the [documentation](documentation/) folder
+Each is documented in full on its own page, you can see all of these pages in the [documentation](documentation/) folder

 * [Deposit](documentation/Deposit.md)
 * [Funder](documentation/Funder.md)